rspamd/rspamd/doc/markdown/configuration/index.md

 }
 ~~~

-This section defines one or single path to either directories or specific files.
-If directory is used then all files with suffix `.lua` are loaded as lua plugins
-(it is `*.lua` shell pattern therefore).
+The modules section defines the path or paths of directories or specific files.
+If a directory is specified then all files with a `.lua` suffix are loaded as lua plugins (the directory path is treated as a `*.lua` shell pattern).

-This configuration is not intended to be changed by user, but you can include your
-own configuration in further.
-To redefine symbols weight and actions rspamd encourages
-to use [dynamic configuration](settings.md).
-Nevertheless, rspamd installation
-script will never rewrite user's configuration if it exists already.
-So please
-read ChangeLog carefully if you upgrade rspamd to a new version for all incompatible
+This configuration is not intended to be changed by the user, rather you can include your own configuration options as `.include`s.
+To redefine symbol weights and actions, it is recommended to use [dynamic configuration](settings.md).
+Nevertheless, the rspamd installation script will never overwrite a user's configuration if it exists already.
+Please read the rspamd changelog carefully, if you upgrade rspamd to a new version, for all incompatible configuration changes.
-configuration changes.